10 Hottest New Recycled Clothing Brands of the Year

 Price Range: $$$

-One example is the gorgeous Unisex Contrast Sweater which I tested with the help of my niece, who absolutely loves it!
+Editor's Note: Big thumbs up from me for the gorgeous Unisex Contrast Sweater, which I tested with the help of my niece, who absolutely loves it!

 I think their garments look great on her, and it's a comfort to know she's wearing organic clothing containing no harsh chemicals.